gerardllorach/gerardllorach.github.io/Fortgeschritenne/README.md

 * 2D interface (age - gender)
   * Add Vibrato: sinusoid (vibrato) and noise (jitter).
 The pitch modulations are not exactly periodic, but not random either.
   * Implement pitch transformations when using the error signal (Impuse Excitation OFF).
-* Manual resampling as Audio Worklet module?
+* Manual resampling?
+(Audiocontext downsampling adds artifacts)